mesonbuild/meson/docs/markdown/Reference-manual.md

 [`files()`](#files) or [`configure_file()`](#configure_file), or [a
 compiler object](#compiler-object).

 Returns [an opaque object](#run-result-object) containing the result of the invocation.
-The command is run from an *unspecified* directory, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.
+The command is run from an *unspecified* directory unless the `workdir` kwarg is set, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.

 This function supports the following keyword arguments: